Jean7667/RBM_APP/README.md

 By developing a customer booking app for consultant services, we aim to address the current challenges in the booking process.
 This initiative aligns with our goal of providing innovative solutions to meet customer needs and stay ahead of the competition in the industry.

+ # How it Works

+Booking Consultant: The website acts as a booking consultant, guiding clients through the process of finding the right expert for their requirements.
+Clients can input their needs, preferences, and desired skill sets into the platform, which then generates a curated list of experts who match those criteria.
+Check the List of Experts: Once the client has specified their requirements, they can browse through the list of experts provided by the website.
+Each expert is accompanied by a detailed profile outlining their skills, experience, and areas of expertise.

+Find the Skillset You Need: Clients can easily filter and search through the list of experts to find the specific skillset they require.
+Whether it's for IT consulting, marketing strategies, legal advice, or any other expertise, clients can quickly identify the experts who possess the skills necessary to meet their needs.

+Get the Expert Right to Your Door: After selecting the desired expert, clients can proceed to book their services directly through the website.
+RBM ensures a seamless experience by handling all the logistics, including scheduling and coordination, to ensure that the expert arrives at the client's location promptly.
+Next Morning Service: RBM prides itself on its swift service, offering clients the convenience of having the expert at their doorsteps as soon as the next morning after booking.
+This ensures that clients can receive timely assistance and support for their projects or tasks without any delays.

 <img src="./rbmdoc/Screenshot from 2024-03-24 21-18-31.png" width="auto" height="auto">